pivotal/docs-tap/partials/application-accelerator/_configuration.hbs.md

 ## <a id="skipping-engine-tls-verification"></a> Configuring skipping TLS verification of Engine calls for Accelerator Server

-If you configure the Accelerator Engine to use TLS and use custom certificates, then you can configure the Accelerator Server to skip the TLS verification for calls to the Engine by providing the following property in the `accelerator` section of the `tap-values.yaml` file: the Accelerator Server to skip the TLS verification for calls to the Engine by providing the following property in the `accelerator` section of the `tap-values.yaml` file:
+If you configure the Accelerator Engine to use TLS and use custom certificates, then you can configure the Accelerator Server to skip the TLS verification for calls to the Engine by providing the following property in the `accelerator` section of the `tap-values.yaml` file: